28 Downstream clusters #

 os-pkg-update.service

-:Update all package version on the node OS, by running
+:Update all package versions on the node OS, by running

 transactional-update cleanup up